Sovereign Cloud Germany: Digital Sovereignty for the Public Sector

 24. ROI lives in process redesign, not model accuracy.

 A highly accurate AI model that isn’t integrated into a redesigned business process is a worthless curiosity.
 The real return on investment comes from rethinking how work gets done.
 This is a management challenge.
-As your partner, we help you with the process redesign necessary to realize the full potential of your investment in AI and automation.
+As your partner, we help you with the process redesign necessary to realise the full potential of your investment in AI and automation.

 25. The bottleneck is humans-in-the-loop design.